ProblemBears/TheBearLibrary/Math/3dMathPrimer.md

 - $ \boldsymbol{0} = \begin{bmatrix} 0 \\ 0\\ ... \\ 0  \end{bmatrix} $ `The Zero Vector`  is unique because it's the only vector w/out magnitude & direction.
     * Its usefulness is equivalent to a zero scalar in basic algebra

+### Vector Versus Point
+- A `point` specifies a location
+- A `vector` specifies a displacement
+- Since vectors can describe displacement, they can describe relative position
+    * `Relative position` is **the position of something specified by describing where it is in relation to some other, known location**